Seniors' Centre Without Walls

 Their website is: https://aphasiaottawa.org/ or click the logo to the left.

 The Champlain Community Support Network offers an online platform called Caredove.
 Here, you can search for community services and directly book appointments.
 Many community and therapeutic services in the Champlain region are listed that are appropriate for stroke survivors and their loved ones.
 You may self-refer, or work with your healthcare provider to link to the services that you need in the community.
-Click here to access the Caredove website.
+Click here to access the Caredove website. or click the logo on the left.

 Created by the Stroke Foundation, a national charity in Australia, the EnableMe website is dedicated to stroke recovery and support.
 There are tips, tricks and tools that have been shared by other stroke survivors, as well as a Community Forum for discussion.